leotagliati/Medieval-Character-Creator/README.md

 2. **Database Setup**:
    * Open MySQL Workbench and create a new connection for the project.
+   * The vault's password must be ïmtdb" or you need to change in the script ConnFactory.java
    * Run the provided SQL script "character_db.sql" to setup the database and its respectives tables.

 ### Usage